agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `hasWatcher()`

-Looks if a watcher function exists at a certain key.
+Checks if a `watcher` callback/function exists at a certain key.
 ```ts {4,5}
 MY_STATE.watch("myKey", (value) => {
   // do something